calmm-js/partial.lenses/IMPLEMENTATION.md

-The above `foldWith` function takes a Static Land [monoid](https://github.com/rpominov/static-land/blob/master/docs/spec.md#monoid) and creates a applicative whose `ap` and `of` methods essentially ignore their arguments and use the monoid.
+The above `foldWith` function takes a Static Land [monoid](https://github.com/rpominov/static-land/blob/master/docs/spec.md#monoid) and creates an applicative whose `ap` and `of` methods essentially ignore their arguments and use the monoid.

 Using different monoids we get different operations.
 For example, we can define